 - 6 points

-Indicative assessments in this unit are as follows: (1) practical task and (2) lesson plans and reflection.
+Indicative assessments in this unit are as follows: (1) planning task and (2) demonstration and reflection task.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.